Süreyya Ayhan

+In 2007, Ayhan was served with a lifetime competition ban due to violating anti-doping regulations.

 Athletics career

 Early career

 Ayhan's father is a former amateur athlete, a local cross-country runner.
 He was a role model and supporter for Süreyya when she started athletics in the junior high school.
 In 1992, she started running competitively.
 She graduated from the Kahramanmaraş Sütçü İmam Üniversitesi in sport and physical education.

 Born in Korgun, Çankırı, she established herself as Turkey's top 1500 m runner with a win at the 1999 national championships, setting a Turkish record.
 The following year she became the country's first female semi-finalist at the Olympic Games.
 She reached the final of the 2001 World Championships in Athletics (another first for Turkish female athletes), became the Universiade 1500 m champion and won a silver at the 2001 Mediterranean Games.

 World-class breakthrough

 In 2002, she won Turkey's first gold medal in a European Championships by out-sprinting World and Olympics champion Gabriela Szabo from Romania for the 1500 m title 2 seconds ahead with 3:58.79, leading from the gun to the finish.
 She improved further in 2003, taking two seconds off her personal best winning a silver medal in the 1500 m final of the 2003 World Championships.